Nursing Program Frequently Asked Questions

 A: Berry College was granted initial approval for a baccalaureate degree program in nursing by the Georgia Board of Nursing (GBON) in November 2012.
 The first nursing cohort will graduate in May 2015.

-complete the general admission process.
-Admission to the nursing program requires additional application after enrollment to Berry, and space is limited.
+admission process.
+Admission to the nursing program requires an additional application after enrollment to Berry, and space is limited.

 Q: What classes should I take?